Tattoo question from a reader

 When I first read this question, I tried to figure out if there was some way this could work.
 I thought, daughter is probably 17, and she will graduate when she is 21.
 Hiring managers at that point in time will be about 31 and department heads will be 40-50.
 That puts their birth year between 1984 -1965.
 I still think that the decisions makers in this generation will still have some prejudices.
 Not everyone, but remember, it just takes ONE hiring manager to give you the Julius Caesar thumbs down dooming your fate like a gladiator in the Colosseum.

-I interview someone who is attractive, articulate, clean-cut, well dressed and has a great resume.
+I interview someone who is presentable, articulate, clean-cut, well dressed and has a great resume.
 I meet them 2 times as the candidate goes through the interview process and each time I like them more and more.
 On the 3rd time I meet them I see a tattoo or and additional piercing, or they drastically change their hairstyle, my entire perception of that person changes and I start to question everything I was basing my decision process on.
 Instead of looking forward to meeting this person, I am now wondering what other surprises should I looking for.
 What potential surprises will the hiring manager discover that I didn’t?
 Am I going to say anything?
 No. Am I going to cut the interview process?
 No, but the grease on the wheels has just been washed away and now the shiny wheels are getting rusty.
 If you are going through the interview process, especially in this economy, you want to make it as EASY as possible for folks to push you to the next level.

 True story: My wife wanted to get a tattoo.
 Thankfully it was a passing fancy like a bad pair of boots at a Nordstrom shoe sale.
-(Women!)
 Fortunately, she could take the boots back.
 I haven’t put my foot down on many things, but I put my foot down on Tattoo Girl.
 When she became more established in her career, life got more peaceful around the HRNasty household for HRNasty.